Biombo masks are usually carved from wood and colored with red "tukula" powder, a dye made from the camwood tree.

 Biombo masks are usually worn during tribal rituals and ceremonies.

-The Biombo live south of the inter-section of the Luala and Kasai rivers in the Democratic Republic of the Congo.
+The Biombo live south of the inter-section of the Lulua and Kasai rivers in the Democratic Republic of the Congo.